A bound on the joint spectral radius using the diagonals: Introduction

 The results in this paper address the case of \emph{finite sets of nonnegative matrices} only.
 The nonnegativity makes the norm to be the maximum entry of the matrix actually.
-On the other hand, the finiteness (or the boundedness in the more general form) of the set is the condition for the following fact, which is known as the \emph{joint spectral radius theorem}.
-The readers can check \cite[Theorem $2.3$]{jungers2009joint} for an exposition, or the article \cite{berger1992bounded} for the first time it was proved.
+A frequently used observation employing the nonnegativity is that